In an identity, meanings set the agenda.

 To suffer unnecessarily is masochistic rather than heroic. ~ Viktor Frankl ~

-My intent through this article has been to define and differentiate the terms meaning, meaningful, meaningless, important and unimportant, according to Meaningful Purpose Psychology theory and method.
-I have explained that we have choices, and that such choices have consequences.
-The human condition, be it an individual perspective or viewed from a global scope — and for good or for bad — is a direct consequence of prominent and operating meanings; meanings we give to,ourselves, others, and situations.
+My intent through this article has been to define and differentiate the terms, meaningful, meaningless, important and unimportant, according to Meaningful Purpose Psychology theory and method.
+I have explained that we have choices and that such choices have consequences.
+The human condition, be it an individual perspective or viewed from a global scope — and for good or for bad — is a direct consequence of prominent and operating meanings; meanings we give to, ourselves, others, context, situations, and the (ecological) environment.
 The good news is that MPP has tools and proven methods that help individuals and organizations:

 - assess the meaning they have given to themselves, others and situations

 - discover how these meanings impact their quality of life

 - build the confidence to improve conditions and to achieve positive results